-The Louisiana’s collection is rich in pictures of people, many of them men.
-The theme Men and Masculinity, on display in the East Wing, clearly shows that masculinity has many faces.
+Louisiana’s collection is rich in pictures of people, many of them men.
+The theme Men and Masculinity, on display in the East Wing, clearly showed that masculinity has many faces.

 While numerous artists after World War II turned to an abstract vocabulary, others stayed with figuration, creating radical counter-images to war-propaganda depictions of strongmen, invincible soldiers and triumphant figures.
 This dichotomy runs through the collection.